bhavya01234/FocusShare/README.md

-# FocuShare
+# FocusShare
-FocuShare is a collaborative online platform designed to help students study together effectively.
+FocusShare is a collaborative online platform designed to help students study together effectively.
 Users can create or join rooms, chat with members, ask questions to an AI chatbot, and manage tasks with a shared to-do list.
 The platform also features a Pomodoro timer to enhance productivity.

 Deployment Link -